 DIGESTIVE MICROBES & GAS

 Aaaahh, stress… my favorite thing to address.
-It’s ubiquitous.
-It’s pernicious.
-It’s part and parcel with life.
+It’s ubiquitous, pernicious, and part and parcel of life.
 A little bit is good – it sharpens and motivates us.
 But too much stress is bad.
 It blunts our bodily systems and disrupts our hormones and brain chemicals.

 Stress has an arousing or excitatory effect on our neuroendocrine system, which puts us in the proverbial “fight or flight” mode.
 In this hyper-reactionary mode, survival is all that matters.
 So the brain and body work together to optimize functions necessary for survival like increasing blood sugar and blood pressure to quickly fuel the brain and muscles for fight or flight.
 Simultaneously, functions that are not immediately necessary for survival will be shut down, like growth, repair, reproduction, immune defense, and digestion.
 In fact, impaired digestion is one of the most common signs of stress, with bloating or irritable bowel syndrome issues as a telltale symptom.

 While we can’t take a pill to make all our stressors disappear, we can modify the excitatory impact of our stress response so that we can stay calmer and less reactive.
 One of the core ways to achieve this is deep breathing.
 Mindfully deep breathing is a precursor to meditation, which helps calm your stress response and relieve bloating.
 Not ready for meditation?
 No problem.
 You can achieve deep breathing and a meditative state just by getting a massage.
 You’ll deepen your breath, quiet your mind, release your body, and debloat your belly.
 Schedule Your Massage Now

 1. Slow Down and Breathe When You Eat